How to Measure for an Exterior PVC Door - DIY Tip 19

 Accurate measuring and cutting is required when planning the fitting of a new door.

-The sizes you need to take are those for the overall width, NOT JUST THE EXISTING DOOR SIZES, the reason for this is because the PVC door is always supplied with its own frame.
+The sizes you need to take are those for the overall width, not just the existing door sizes.
+The reason for this is because the PVC door is always supplied with its own frame.

 ALWAYS GIVE YOUR MANUFACTURER THE TIGHT/OVERALL SIZES LESS a total of 6mm IN HEIGHT AND WIDTH.

-When fitting the new door you will need to "TOE & HEAL" the frame, this means, after getting it level on the top, the side and the face with a spirit level you may need to alter the hinges on the vertical or lateral planes, normally the hinges have a "cam" or or offset centre sleeve which pulls the door in, out or across, adjust as required, no matter what the spirit level tells you!
+When fitting the new door you will need to "TOE & HEAL" the frame.
+This means that after getting it level on the top, side and face with a spirit level you may need to alter the hinges on the vertical or lateral planes.
+Normally the hinges have a "cam" or an offset centre sleeve which pulls the door in, out or across.
+Adjust as required, no matter what the spirit level tells you!